Posh007/Web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-Create a visualization dashboard website using visualizations we've created in a past assignment, plotting [weather data](Resources/cities.csv).
+Created a visualization dashboard website using visualizations that were created in a past assignment, plotting [weather data](Resources/cities.csv).

 ### Website - Fulfilled Requirements